Hyperbolic Topological Band Insulators

-To obtain the energy bands for nearest-neighbor (NN) hopping model on the $\{8,3\}$ lattice within HBT~\cite{Maciejko:2021}, the Bolza cell is equipped with \emph{twisted boundary conditions}, defined by four phases $\{\e^{\imi k_j}\}_{j=1}^4$ along the directions given by the generators $\{\gamma_j\}_{j=1}^4$ [colored arrows in Fig.~\ref{fig:Bolza-cell}(a)] of the hyperbolic translation group.
-Correspondingly, each lattice bond crossing one of the eight sides of the Bolza cell acquires a phase factor $e^{\pm\imi k_j}$.
-This produces the $16\times 16$ \emph{hyperbolic Bloch Hamiltonian} $\mcH_{\{8,3\}}(\bs{k})$ [listed in Supplementary Note~\ref{eqn:HBT-Hamiltonians}], whose eigenvalues as a function of $\bs{k}$ constitute sixteen energy bands of the $\{8,3\}$ lattice.
-The corresponding density of states (DoS) as a function of energy, $\rho^{\rm HBT}(E)$, is obtained by sampling $\bs{k}$ over the whole BZ, see Fig.~\ref{fig:Bolza-cell}(b).
-In the absence of a sublattice potential, $M=0$, the HBT is gapless at $E=0$, but we observe the opening of a gap $\Delta E=2M$ (in units of the hopping parameter) at zero energy for $M\neq 0$.
-Henceforth we set the NN hopping parameter $t_1$ to unity.
+To obtain the energy bands for tight-binding model with nearest-neighbor (NN) hopping on the $\{8 , 3\}$ lattice from HBT, the Bolza cell is equipped with twisted boundary conditions~\cite{Maciejko:2021}, defined by four phase factors, $e^{{\rm i} k_1},\dots,e^{{\rm i} k_4}$, along the directions of the four generators: each bond crossing one of the eight sides of the Bolza cell acquires a phase factor.
+This yields a $16\times 16$ \emph{hyperbolic Bloch Hamiltonian} $\mcH_{\rm Bloch}(\bs{k})$, whose eigenvalues comprise $16$ energy bands of the $\{8 , 3\}$ lattice in 4D momentum space.
+We henceforth set the NN hopping parameter to unity.